ivaneroshkin/tasx/README.md

 # TASX

-## Introduction
+## Overview

+TASX is an essential planner developed using the React Native cross-platform library for the iOS platform.
+This tool focuses on simplicity and efficiency, providing users with easy task management.
+With a minimalist interface, TASX allows users to organize their lives without unnecessary distractions.
+TASX offers the necessary features for effective task planning and management anytime, anywhere

-TASX is a minimal todo list mobile application bootstrapped from [create-expo-app](https://docs.expo.dev/get-started/create-a-new-app/)
+TASX is a mobile application bootstrapped from [create-expo-app](https://docs.expo.dev/get-started/create-a-new-app/)

 ### Tech Stack